How Much Should I Charge for Lawn Care? (2026 Pricing Guide)

 Commercial Lawn Care Pricing

 Commercial work is a different game.
-You're usually bidding against two or three other outfits, the property manager wants a single monthly number, and the contracts run 12 months.
-I price commercial at about 15–20% less per visit than residential because the volume and consistency make up for it.
-A strip mall I've maintained for six years pays me $1,850 a month—that covers weekly mowing March through November, biweekly December through February, plus seasonal cleanup.
-I net about $52/man-hour on that account, which is right in my target zone.
+You're usually bidding against two or three other outfits, the property manager wants a single monthly number, and the contracts often run 12 months.
+Many operators price commercial work lower per visit than residential because the volume, repeatability, and route density can make up for it.
+Model the work by monthly man-hours, then check whether the account still meets your target gross margin after travel, supervision, and seasonal cleanup.

 For commercial, think in terms of man-hours per month, not per-cut pricing.
 Multiply your target hourly rate ($45–$65 for most regions in 2026) by the estimated total hours, add materials, and build in a 10% contingency.
 Then divide by 12 for the monthly invoice.